pingcap/docs/faq/manage-cluster-faq.md

 [Kill](/sql-statements/sql-statement-kill.md) commands are disabled by default.
 To run a kill command, set `compatible-kill-query = true` or enable Global Kill (experimental).

-- Kil DML statements: First use `show processlist` to find the ID corresponding with the session, and then run `kill tidb [session id]`.
+- Kill DML statements: First use `show processlist` to find the ID corresponding with the session, and then run `kill tidb [session id]`.
 - Kill DDL statements: First use `admin show ddl jobs` to find the ID of the DDL job you need to kill, and then run `admin cancel ddl jobs 'job_id' [, 'job_id'] ...`.
 For more details, see the [`ADMIN` statement](/sql-statements/sql-statement-admin.md).

 ### Does TiDB support session timeout?